AgenaTrader/AgenaScript-documentation/sources/drawing_objects.md

 | barsAgo   | Sets how many bars ago the vertical line should be drawn (0 = current bar) |
 | time      | Date/time of the bar at which the vertical line should be drawn            |
 | color     | LevelLine color                                                                 |
-| dashStyle | LevelLine style
+| dashStyle | LevelLine style: DashStyle.Dash, DashStyle.DashDot, DashStyle.DashDotDot, DashStyle.Dot, DashStyle.Solid

-             DashStyle.Dash
-             DashStyle.DashDot
-             DashStyle.DashDotDot
-             DashStyle.Dot
-             DashStyle.Solid

 You may have to integrate:
 using System.Drawing.Drawing2D;                                             |
 | width     | LevelLine strength                                                              |

 ### Example